package-url/purl-registry/README.md

-The roadmap is to lay the foundations and design the essential data formats, create the core code to collect and index C/C++ packages, and build solid documentation to later foster and anchor a community.
+The roadmap is to lay the foundations and design the essential data formats, create the core code to collect and index C/C++ packages, and build documentation to later foster and anchor a community.